remotesynth/remotesynth.github.io/_posts/2019-12-20-state-of-js.md

 comments: true
 ---

 The [latest State of JS survey results](https://2019.stateofjs.com/) are out.
 As always, survey results need to be taken with a grain of salt.
 There is always a bit of [selection bias](https://en.wikipedia.org/wiki/Selection_bias) involved in these sorts of surveys whereby certain groups tend to be far more likely to respond.
-These concerns are somewhat reinforced by the surveys own reporting wherein almost 70% of respondents came from 3 sources.
+These concerns are somewhat reinforced by the survey's own reporting wherein almost 70% of respondents came from 3 sources.

 [![State of JavaScript response source](/images/posts/state-of-js-2019/source_sm.png)](https://2019.stateofjs.com/demographics/#source)